If you suffer from rheumatoid arthritis, also called RA, you know all about pain. It may be so bad that you can't work, and it may affect your organs.

 At Edgar Snyder & Associates, we've spent decades dealing with the SSD system.
 We've helped thousands of people win appeals, and we can even help you apply for SSD benefits and submit the application for you.

-SSD Eligibility and Evaluation of Your SSD Claim
+SSD Eligibility and Consultation of Your SSD Claim

 The Social Security Administration has a specific set of criteria it uses to determine whether a person is eligible for SSD benefits, so just because you have been diagnosed with RA doesn't mean you'll automatically qualify.